 The System Functional Review (SFR) is a technical review to ensure that the system’s functional baseline is established and can satisfying the requirements of the Initial Capabilities Document (ICD) or draft Capability Development Document (CDD) within the currently allocated budget and schedule.
 It also determines whether the system’s lower-level performance requirements are fully defined and consistent with the system concept and whether lower-level systems requirements trace to top-level system performance requirements.
-The SFR is conducted during the Technology Development (TD) Phase of a program.
+The SFR is conducted during the Technology Maturation & Risk Reduction (TMMR) Phase of a program.

 A critical component of an SFR review is the development of representative operational use cases for the system.
 System performance and the anticipated functional requirements for operations maintenance, and sustainment are assigned to sub-systems, hardware, software, or support after detailed analysis of the architecture and the environment in which it will be employed.
 The SFR determines whether the system’s functional definition is fully decomposed to its lower level, and that Integrated Product Teams (IPT) are prepared to start preliminary design.

 The system’s lower-level performance requirements are evaluated to determine whether they are fully defined and consistent with the system concept, and whether traceability of lower-level systems requirements to top-level system performance and the CDD is maintained.
 This activity results in two major systems engineering products: the final version of the system performance specification and draft version of the performance specifications, which describe the items below system level (item performance specifications).